-Multiple methods for calculating the weights of food items under large food categories on, first conduct a large classification of "other rice" to "frequency" and "quantity" surveys, and then conduct a subjective ratio of various rice meals in the "Other rice."
+Multiple methods for calculating the weights of food items under large food categories

+For various refined rice varieties with lower dietary intake, such as millet, corn, corn flour, glutinous rice, brown rice, rye, black rice, purple rice, oats, barley, buckwheat, quinoa, and so on, first conduct a large classification of "other rice" to "frequency" and "quantity" surveys, and then conduct a subjective ratio of various rice meals in the "Other rice."
 The goal of this strategy is to decrease the time and burden of a single test for participants while still including a variety of food items in the FFQ questionnaire.